Learn why NFT businesses should move towards AML compliance and get a free guide at the end of the article.

 The art sector has recently become subject to AML legislation in Europe, the UK, and the US.
 As a result, criminals who previously laundered money through art have moved into NFTs.

-The absence of verification procedures lets in the fraudsters that sell fake NFTs.
-When users realize they’ve purchased fraudulent goods, their trust in the platforms fades.
+The absence of verification procedures lets in fraudsters who sell fake NFTs.
+When users realize they’ve purchased fraudulent goods, their trust in the platform fades.
 This cycle negatively impacts artists no less, as nothing is done to prevent their work from being illegally traded and exhibited.

 Source: Derek Laufman/Twitter

 If a business has enough financial resources, I recommend opening a centralized marketplace—one controlled by a legal entity and not by users.
-Although operating without a legal entity would allow businesses not to comply with various laws, they won’t be able to attract investment and earn trust of the users.
+Although operating without a legal entity would allow businesses to avoid compliance with various laws, they won’t be able to attract investment and earn the trust of the users.

 I recommend setting up a legal entity either in the US or the UK.
 I do not advise establishing a marketplace in the EU due to high taxes and strict requirements for remote identification.
 For instance, in Germany, you have to conduct video KYC to onboard users—a very costly process that significantly decreases conversion rates.

-Businesses that operate on the blockchain—and NFT marketplaces are among them—are worried that they may fall under the American Securities Act of 1933.
+Businesses that operate on the blockchain—including NFT marketplaces—are worried that they may fall under the American Securities Act of 1933.

 Under the Act, if you sell any investment tool to American citizens, regardless of where your company is located, you must comply with a whole set of obligations, including preventing money laundering and guaranteeing investor rights.
 In Europe, there are similar regulations, such as MiFID and MiFIR.

 As the majority of NFT sellers and buyers come from the US and Europe, NFT marketplaces can fall under these investment regulations.
-To avoid that, businesses need to prevent NFTs sold on their platform from being considered an investment.
+To avoid this, businesses need to prevent NFTs sold on their platform from being considered investments.
 Marketplaces can do this by:

 If NFT marketplaces do not adopt these measures, they may not be able to comply with the complex regulations that face them.